 Literary and Artistic Paths of Multicultural Lviv

-Workshop "Lemberg/Lwów/לעמבערג/Львів: Literary and Artistic Paths of a Multicultural City" is a practical part of the curriculum of the summer school "Jewish History, Common Past and Heritage: Culture, Cities, Milieus."
+Workshop is a practical part of the curriculum of the summer school "Jewish History, Common Past and Heritage: Culture, Cities, Milieus."

-The month-long school (July, 11 – August, 5, 2016) had participants study and practice a public history format of city walks.
+The month-long school had participants study and practice a public history format of city walks.
 The format choice was preconditioned by the activation of a history-oriented tourism, as well as by mainstreaming of different formats of public history as creative tools for learning and promoting history knowledge, as well as engaging with the past.
 City walks use the built environment and sense of place as settings for the social and cultural history of the city and its diverse peoples over time and space.
 Unlike the guided tours, city walks go beyond the quotes of dates, the timeline of events, or the great names.
-They offer a more complex site related narrative and often pose questions on the concealed and invisible past, while discovering and incorporating it into the context of a contemporary urban space.
-The city walk format helps build a dialogue both between the past and the present, and also between the guide / researcher, the audience, and the local communities.
+They offer a more complex site related narrative and often pose questions on the concealed and invisible past while discovering and incorporating it into the context of a contemporary urban space.
+The city walk format helps build a dialogue both between the past and the present, and also between the guide/researcher, the audience, and the local communities.

 The workshop program included a theoretical course by prof. Timothy White "Learning on The Go: City Walks and Public History".
 The participants gained knowledge and skills of working with narratives, of relating history to the place, of establishing links of present day spaces with the past, of engaging different audiences into storytelling, etc. Another part of the workshop provided for the school participants to develop their own city walks in Lviv.